tschechlovdev/ml2dac/reproducibility.md

 **No Space Left on Device:** If you do not have any more space left on device due to docker containers, you can do some clean up by running

 ```
-docker system prune --all --force
+docker system prune --all
 ```

 ### Run the Experiments

 If the image is successfully built, you can run the container.
-Note that the default execution to fully reproduce the results takes around 72 hours.
+Note that the default execution to reproduce all the results from the paper takes approximately 2 days.
 Therefore, we provide some parameters to reduce the runtime or just change the experiment setting.
 This might have an effect on the results, but the trends should be the same as in the paper.
 For instance, we only execute one run for each experiment per default.
-We will execute the experiments for reproducing the figures 4 -7 and tables 3 -6 from the evaluation in our paper.
+We will execute the experiments for reproducing the figures 4 -7 and tables 3 - 6 from the evaluation in our paper.

 Whenever the container is run, a result path on the host machine has to be defined.
 This is done by passing the parameter `local/dir/output:/app/evaluation_results/plots_notebooks/output`.